 Fano, Sta Maria Nuova

-Note the similarity between the figure second from the spectator’s left and the Muse Clio below.
+Note the similarity between the figure second from the spectator’s left and the Muse Clio in the Royal Collection below.

 Florence, Galleria Corsini

 The Muse Clio